criscan/LBPA_r/README.md

 d.
 Weighting factors for each LF considered

-Once the model is installed, The model can be run as LBPA_fits("filename.xlsx").
-An example of a data-file was added and can be downloaded before package installation.
-After running, four csv files are produced: model parameters, model variables, likelihood components values, and per recruits analysis
+The model can be run as lbpa_out=LBPA_fits("filename.xlsx",graph_opt=T or F, save_opt=T or F).
+An example of a data file (.xlsx) was added and can be downloaded before package installation.
+After running, if save_opt=T, four csv files will be produced: model parameters, model variables, likelihood components values, and per recruits analysis.
+In the same context, several graphics will be generated if graph_opt=T

 For any question: cristian.canales.r@pucv.cl